radius logo

 Image sizes can get really confusing really fast for most people.

-On the other hand, many phones don’t have the same power (or stable connection) that a PC has, so making them load a full-size photo can cause poor load times.
-It can also cause visual clutter if it takes up too much of the screen space.
+On the other hand, many phones don’t have the same power or stable connection that a PC has, so making them load a full-size photo can cause poor load times and visual clutter.

 2. Element Spacing